 What is a bad online dating photo?
 What immediately turns people away and makes them instantly dismiss you as a ‘NOPE’?
-(Or possibly burst out laughing in disbelief.)
-There are – sadly – more than a few types of ‘oh the humanity’ bad profile photos.
+There are – sadly – more than a few types of ‘oh the humanity’ terrible profile photos.
+Whether or not these things are true about you, your bad photos give people a variety of bad first impressions.
 Here’s a breakdown:

 The blurry, grainy photo.
-With even the cheapest smart phones having fairly decent cameras these days, there’s no excuse for fuzzy looking photos.
 If people get eye-strain trying to make out your features, they won’t even bother.

 The photo where you’ve clearly cropped someone else out of the picture.
-It makes people wonder why you cropped that person out, wonder if you’re lying about being single, and wonder if you’re so unattractive that you only had that one semi-decent shot to use.
+It makes people wonder why you cropped that person out, wonder if you’re lying about being single, and wonder why you only had that one semi-decent shot to use.

-The photo of you partying with a drink in your hand or doing a stupid ‘I’m a rock-star’ pose.
-You don’t look cool, you look like a moron.
-Worse, it gives the impression that you’re immature and possibly have a substance abuse problem.
-Seriously.
+The photo of you partying with a drink in your hand or doing a ‘I’m a rock-star’ pose.
+If you’re over the age of 25, it gives the impression that you’re immature and possibly have a substance abuse problem.

-The mirror selfie or web-cam photo.
-What these say about you, is that you probably have no friends or you’re too lazy to get someone to take a decent picture of you.
-They also say it’s likely you still live in your parent’s basement, which you rarely leave.
-And mirror selfies give the added impression that you may be vain, self-centered and too dense to turn the flash off before you take a photo in a reflecting surface.
+The web-cam photo or mirror selfie.
+Web-cam photos give the impression that you couldn’t be bothered to make the effort to use a decent photo.
+Mirror selfies give the impression that you may be vain, self-centered and not clever enough to turn the flash off before you take a photo in a reflecting surface.